yoshiday01/-WebOTX-Application-Server-V10-Cluster-Construction-Guide-EXPRESSCLUSTER-X-/WebOTX Application Server V10_create_cluster_Yoshida_220629.md

 10. Registration of domain information in the TP system [N2]

-    Register the domain information on the "switching partition" to the TP system with N2.
-On the prompt, go to <INSTALL_ROOT>\Trnsv\bin and execute the following command.
+    Register the domain information on the switching partition to the TP system with N2.
+On the command prompt, go to <INSTALL_ROOT>\Trnsv\bin and execute the following command.
 Set the value of the TPM option argument to the domain name.

     	contps -i AD TPM=domain1 CAT=Z:¥¥domains¥¥domain1¥¥config¥¥tpsystem WAIT=30